Friday, Oct. 4 – Hour 2

 Republican candidate Sean Haas answered a question with the following:

 “I don’t believe in systemic racism.
-I believe there are bad actors in every single profession, whether it’s police officers, teachers, lawyers.
+I believe there are bad actors in every single profession, whether it’s officers, teachers, lawyers.
 There are bad examples but to blanket call, an entire force racist on the actions of a few is irresponsible and frankly a lie.”

 “All Police work and all of American life takes place in the shadow of racism.’